-There are five self-help techniques for removing negative subconscious material or ‘blockages’ on this website.
-Subconscious blockages are the source of anxiety, lack of empathic abilities, low self-confidence, obsession, addiction, bad relationships, concentration problems, prejudices, bigotry, sleeping problems, selfishness, clumsiness, being prone to bad luck, being prone to disease, etc. Removing this negative subconscious material gives rise to all kinds of benefits, for example, your personality improves (for example, you become more broad-minded), psychological problems diminish, your health improves, your ability and success in life increase, …
+Subconscious blockages are the source of anxiety, lack of empathic abilities, low self-confidence, obsession, addiction, bad relationships, concentration problems, prejudices, bigotry, sleeping problems, selfishness, clumsiness, being prone to bad luck, being prone to disease, etc. Removing this subconscious negative material gives rise to all kinds of positive changes, for example, your personality improves (for example, you become more empathic, more confident, more broad-minded), psychological problems diminish, your health improves, your ability and success in life increase, …

 This is a psychic method.
-I am a psychic and a distance healer.
-With this technique, energies that are present in my subconscious mind are used to remove blockages in your own subconscious mind.
-This method can also be applied for the benefit of another person, for example your child, or for an animal.
+I have psychic abilities and I treat people from a distance.
+I am a psychic therapist by profession.
+In this free technique, energies that are present in my subconscious are used to remove blockages in your subconscious.
+This method can also be used for someone else, for example for your child or for an animal.

+It is motivating when changes are observed as a result of applying one or more of these techniques, but it is not always easy to notice all the changes that have occurred.
+It can help to write things down.
+You can keep a diary or fill in the questionnaire (see chapter 9) or do both.
+If you are interested in applying some or all of these self-help techniques, I recommend that you keep at least a diary.
 In doing so, write down what happens in your life, negative and positive, and how this makes you feel.
 Write down your behaviour, your thoughts and feelings.
-Write about your problems, your fears, your obsessions, your convictions, your relationships, your work, your health, about how you treat others and how you are treated by others.
-Write down the things you do and the things you don’t do, the things you should do that you don’t do, and the things you shouldn’t do that you do, the things you are good at and the things you are not good at, what you think of others, your preoccupations, the things you believe you do wrong, or the things you do well or the things you should do better.
+Write about your problems, your fears, your worries, your obsessions, your convictions, your relationships, your work, your health, about how you treat others and how you are treated by others.
+Write down the things you do and the things you don’t do, the things you should do that you don’t do, and the things you shouldn’t do that you do, the things you are good at and the things you are not good at, what you think of others, what others think of you, the things you believe you do wrong, or the things you do well or the things you should do better.
 Write down everything you can think of concerning your personality and life.
-If you notice any changes, it’s important to write them down immediately.